NinoNonikashvili/beer-website/readme.md

 ## Overview
 - This project displays a website where a user can find an information(hostory, food-pairing, date of first brew) about a beer. on the beers page a user can see the already searched beers.
 - beers are retrieved from https://punkapi.com/documentation/v2 api and saved on mysql database.
+- the design is responsive, mobile-first approach.

-### Screenshots of desktop, tablet and mobile sizes
+### Screenshots

 <div width="100%">
       <img